gianniskok/yu-gi-oh-marketplace/README.md

 #### v0.1 in progress  :

-  - [x] Create a Yu-Gi-Oh NFT!
-Based on IERC721
+  - [x] Owner of the contract can create a Yu-Gi-Oh NFT!
+(ERC721)
-  - [x] Sell, Buy, Create NFT's
+  - [x] Users can ReSell in a new Price, Buy or Trade their NFTs
-  - [x] Dynamicly show your unsold Nft's
+  - [x] Dynamicly show the unsold Nfts per user
-  - [x] Dynamicly show your bought Nft's
+  - [x] Dynamicly show the bought Nfts per user
-  - [x] Dynamicly show all availalbe Nft's
+  - [x] Dynamicly show all availalbe Nfts
+  - [x] Dynmamicly show all special NFTs available
   - [x] connect to ipfs for image uploading , storing hash in smartContract and using them on the front end
-  - [x]  connect to ipfs for uploading image ,value, name. description of NFT
+  - [x] connect to ipfs for uploading image , name. description of NFT
+  - [] users can put their NFTs on an auction
+  - [x] In order to obtain a Special Card user has to trade up to 3 monsters with value at least equal to the stars of the Special
+  - [ ]  More to come